opnsense/docs/source/manual/how-tos/ipsec-rw-srv-eaptls.rst

 First we will need to setup the mobile clients network and authentication source.
 Go to **VPN->IPsec->Mobile Clients**

-For our example will use the following settings:
+For our example we will use the following settings:

 IKE Extensions
 --------------